arsy786/todo-mern-app/README.md

 After starting both the backend and frontend servers, you can access the web application by navigating to `http://localhost:3000` in your web browser.
 Ensure both servers are running concurrently to allow the frontend to communicate with the backend effectively.

-## Server
+## Server (Backend)

 The backend provides a REST API for managing todos.
 Here are the available endpoints:

     GET /api/items - get all todos
     POST /api/item - create a new todo
-    PUT /api/item/:id - update a todo with the specified ID DELETE /api/item/:id - delete a todo with the specified ID
+    PUT /api/item/:id - update a todo by ID
+    DELETE /api/item/:id - delete a todo by ID

-## Client
+## Client (Frontend)

-The client-side code is located in the /client folder.
-The App.js file is the entry point for the React app and has the following structure:

-    App component - the top-level component that contains the entire app TodoForm component - renders the form for creating a new todo TodoList component - renders the list of todos and allows users to update and delete them TodoItem component - renders a single todo item
+The app provides the following features:

+    View a list of todos
+    Create a new todo
+    Update a todo
+    Delete a todo